ratcode404/ratcode404.github.io/blog/22-06-01-AnalysisOfUkrainianExcel.md

 ## Analysis of the .xlsx

 The first file we will be analyzing is an Excel document that has been spreaded via various ways, including basic e-mails.
-There are various ways to get access and loading it, one of these would be checking for the SHA and downloading the sample [here](https://malshare.com/sample.php?action=detail&hash=6903940ad6060424129a81364b2e2e97).
-Malshare allows you to download various software by accessing it with your own API key.
+There are multiple ways to get access and loading it, one of these would be checking for the SHA and downloading the sample [here](https://malshare.com/sample.php?action=detail&hash=6903940ad6060424129a81364b2e2e97).
+Malshare allows you to download different software by accessing it with your own API key.

 Popular scanners or EDR systems are getting instant hits on this one, for example SentinelOne.